ansible/ansible-documentation/docs/docsite/rst/inventory_guide/connection_details.rst

     [defaults]
     host_key_checking = False

-Alternatively this can be set by the :envvar:`ANSIBLE_HOST_KEY_CHECKING` environment variable:
+Alternatively, this can be set by the :envvar:`ANSIBLE_HOST_KEY_CHECKING` environment variable:

 .. code-block:: bash

     $ export ANSIBLE_HOST_KEY_CHECKING=False

-Also note that host key checking in paramiko mode is reasonably slow, therefore switching to 'ssh' is also recommended when using this feature.
+Also note that host key checking in ``paramiko`` mode is reasonably slow, therefore switching to 'ssh' is also recommended when using this feature.

 Other connection methods
 ------------------------